 Once you’ve made it to the top of the monument, there are two floors of exhibits you can look at.
 These exhibits feature historical photographs and information about the memorial, the city, and George Washington himself.
 However, the natural attraction of the Washington Monument is the view from the top.
 The monument is over 500 feet tall, making it the tallest structure in DC and giving you an idea of the entire city.
 Make sure you bring your camera because you’ll be able to see into Virginia and Maryland from the top of the monument.

-If you’re interested in seeing more of Washington DC, why not check out our self-guided tour of the city?
-Available through the Action Tour Guide app on both iOS and Android, the tour will take you through some of the most exciting places in Washington, including the White House, the Lincoln Memorial, and the Smithsonian, as well as offering some background history on the city itself.
+If you’re interested in seeing more of Washington, DC, why not check out our self-guided tour of the city?
+Available through the Action Tour Guide app on both iOS and Android, the tour will take you through some of the most exciting places in Washington, including the White House, the Lincoln Memorial, and the Smithsonian, as well as offer some background history on the city itself.